 Ninety-five percent of enterprise AI programs cannot tell their board what value the AI is producing.

-The board keeps asking.
+Boards keep asking.
 The question is fair.
 The answer is sitting in pieces across seventeen vendor portals, three cloud bills, and forty-eight hundred logs nobody has assembled into a single view.
 The data is not missing.
 The data is scattered.

-The fix is a single control layer.
+Here the fix is a single control layer.
 The layer does three things.

 It discovers every model, every agent, every workflow, and every identity touching the AI surface of the business.
 It governs all of them with one set of rules, applied consistently, with a kill switch that works.
 It reports cost and outcome into a single dashboard the chief executive can read in one place on one screen.

-The control layer is the answer to the board’s question.
+That control layer is the answer to the board’s question.
 The control layer is also what makes the model worth the budget the company already approved.
 The model is the engine.
 The control layer is the car.
 Both are needed.
 Only the car gets you somewhere.

 The model thinks.
 The workflow acts.
 The chief executive needs both, and needs both to report into the same dashboard.